pcafrica/advanced_programming_2023-2024/exercises/11/11-py_scicomp.md

       time = np.arange(0, 46, 3) # Hours.
       energy = np.array([27.29, 23.20, 24.93, 28.72, 27.60, 19.06, 24.85, 21.54, 21.69, 23.23, 22.43, 26.36, 24.28, 22.36, 23.33, 23.00]) # kW.
       ```
-   2. Use SciPy to linearly interpolate these data points over 1000 equispaced nodes between 0 and 45.
+   2. Use SciPy to build a cubic interpolator of these data points.
+   3. Evaluate the interpolator over 1000 equispaced nodes between 0 and 45 and plot the values obtained.
-   3. Plot the interpolant and integrate it over $(0, 45)$.
+   3. Integrate the interpolant over $(0, 45)$.

 ---